jbdakeyo/IsopolySolarWind/README.md

 The codes follows the recent "isopoly" Parker's-like model by [Dakeyo et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022ApJ...940..130D/abstract), which model an isothermal evolution close to the Sun, followed by a polytropic evolution somewhere above the critical radius.
 It also include the extension of the isopoly equations by [Dakeyo et al. (2024b)](https://arxiv.org/abs/2408.06155) accounting for the expansion factor modeling in the near Sun region, and the resulting "f-subsonic" and "f-supersonic" solutions, respectively subsonic and supersonic in the super-expansion region.
 This split of solution is due to the deLaval nozzle effect applied on the wind expansion ([Kopp & Holzer 1976](https://ui.adsabs.harvard.edu/abs/1976SoPh...49...43K/abstract)), that induces two possible critical radius values for a single coronal temperature value.

 There are three main files : `function_to_run_iso_poly_dakeyo2024b`, `isopoly_solar_wind_solve_and_plot` and `main_iso_poly_dakeyo2024b`.
 All the files must be stored in the same respository for the execution.
 The former contains the functions to solve the equations themselves, the second file runs the solver and plots the solution, and the latter is the main code for the user, which takes the inputs of the model, runs the first two files to display the solutions, and provides the output isopoly parameters.
-An example of the use of the main code `main_iso_poly_dakeyo2024b` is provided in the Jupyter Notebook `ExampleNotebook.ipynb`.
+An example of the use of the main code `main_iso_poly_dakeyo2024b` is provided in the Jupyter Notebook `IsopolyNotebookExample.ipynb`.

 The equations are solved by a finite difference scheme (explicit method).
 The combination of input parameters results in three different possible thermal regimes :